remix-run/remix/docs/guides/single-fetch.md

 );
 ```

-Each `loader`/`action` receives it's own unique `response` instance so you cannot see what other `loader`/`action` functions have set (which would be subject to race conditions).
+Each `loader`/`action` receives its own unique `response` instance so you cannot see what other `loader`/`action` functions have set (which would be subject to race conditions).
 The resulting HTTP Response status and headers are determined as follows:

 - Status Code
   - If all status codes are unset or have values <300, the deepest status code will be used for the HTTP response